flisan27/Bachelor/README.md

 ### Tips for simulations

 If you want to use Wireshark-GUI on the simulated machines to analyze traffic, open a terminal and enter the command ```xhost +``` to disable access control, meaning any application running on any machine can access and control the graphical display of the local machine.
-You can then open a GUI with Wireshark by typing ```DISPLAY=:0 wireshark``` on the node console.
+You can then open a GUI with Wireshark by typing ```DISPLAY=:0 wireshark``` on desired node console.

 We frequently used debug commands in OSPF such as ```debug ospf event``` and ```debug ospf packet (packet type)```.
 You can use ```show debugging ospf``` to confirm that they are on.